 - Potential sites will be investigated at a time that will allow the Executive Board to select a site four years in advance of the meeting.

 - Chapters will be notified of sites under consideration in their region and will be invited to comment on the level of local interest and support to host an Annual Meeting.

-- Based on an Executive Staff recommendation the Executive Board will approve a site at their spring Executive Board meeting four years in advance of the Annual Meeting.
+- Staff will inform the Executive Board of at least three sites under consideration with a recommendation to the Executive Board to approve a site at their spring Executive Board meeting four years in advance of the Annual Meeting.